KevLeng/easyTravel/README.md

-# Dynatrace easyravel Demo Application
+# Dynatrace easyTravel Demo Application

 Demo application for use on Kubernetes.
 This has been test on: GKE, AKS, EKS, MicroK8S & K3s.